Outbound Calling

 **Compliance**

-You are solely responsible for remaining complaint with relevant local regulations for dialing including the Telephone
+You are solely responsible for remaining compliant with relevant local regulations for dialing including the Telephone

 Consumer Protection Act (TCPA).